 Each village also has two hotel rooms that have been changed into a small island market.
 It has coffee, tea, snack items and a limited selection of quick service sandwiches etc. This was a nice touch, but we did find the choice very limited and the options not always very fresh which was a shame.
 We really did have to think about what we were going to have for lunch if we were due to go back to the resort for a rest.

-The busses seemed to run OK comparing the service to our last visits.
+The Caribbean Beach resort bus route seems to run OK comparing the service to our last visits.
 As we stayed in Martinique we were the first collection and drop off which was very handy.
 Jamaica and Aruba were the last two stops and on busy mornings, and evenings we did witness the bus driving past Jamaica as the bus was already full.
 I would have found this very frustrating if I was staying in one of those villages, so I was very happy with our choice of Martinique.

 Would We Stay Again?